sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Legend of the Twins

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Legends of the Twins is a resource for games set in the world of Dragonlance.
+Inside one will find information for players, including variant rules for character traits, new feats, prestige classes.

 </div>